 The future of blockchain infrastructure will likely be multi-chain, with zkSync rollup positioning itself as the central hub in this interconnected ecosystem.
 Their approach to cross-chain functionality encompasses several strategic elements:

-• Protocol-Level Interoperability: Rather than treating cross-chain functionality as an afterthought, zkSync builds interoperability features at the protocol level, creating a more robust foundation for multi-chain applications.
+Protocol-Level Interoperability: Rather than treating cross-chain functionality as an afterthought, zkSync builds interoperability features at the protocol level, creating a more stable foundation for multi-chain applications.

-• Generalized Message Passing: Investment in infrastructure that enables seamless communication between different chains positions zkSync rollup as essential middleware in a multi-chain future.
+Generalized Message Passing: Investment in infrastructure that enables direct communication between different chains positions zkSync rollup as essential middleware in a multi-chain future.

-This comprehensive interoperability strategy addresses a fundamental market reality: isolated scaling solutions will ultimately lose market share to more connected alternatives. zkSync’s early investment in cross-chain capabilities could prove decisive as the blockchain ecosystem continues to fragment and specialize.
+This interoperability strategy addresses a clear market reality: isolated scaling solutions will lose market share to more connected alternatives. zkSync’s early investment in cross-chain capabilities is a meaningful advantage as the blockchain ecosystem continues to specialize.

 The Cloud Analogy: What It Really Takes to Be Ethereum’s AWS